 What is the timetable for applications?

-Interviews of shortlisted applicants will take place between June and July 2017.
+Interview of shortlisted applicants will take place in June 2018.

 How do I submit an application?

 Applications must be submitted online, through the Online Australia Awards Scholarships Information System (OASIS) at https://oasis.dfat.gov.au/